cgreenhalgh/losing-her-voice/README.md

 Note: if building and using elsewhere fix base href in index.html or 'ionic build'.
 Also probably add production flag(s).

-If seving from here, default is http://localhost:4200
+If serving from here, default is http://localhost:4200

 ### audience server